SummerBreezeChang/Background-Generator/README.md

 The exporter serializes the current `Settings` object into a `const C = {...}` block, resolves the character pool to a plain string constant, and serializes the density map as inline data if the current pattern is image/draw.
 The full rendering engine — noise functions, LUT builder, cluster builders, particle builder, animation loop, and ResizeObserver — is then inlined into the output file.
 No runtime dependencies.
 The React variant wraps everything in a named export functional component; the HTML variant uses an IIFE with vanilla JS.

+### Your background is ready — one self-contained .tsx file, no dependencies.

+1. Save it as components/AsciiBackground.tsx
+2. Use it:
+     <AsciiBackground fullPage={false} />   ← behind a section (needs a position:relative parent)
+     <AsciiBackground />                     ← full-page backdrop (page bg must be transparent)
+3. Keep the "use client" line.
+On strict TypeScript, add ! to canvas refs (canvas!.width).

+Re-export anytime to restyle — just overwrite the file.

 ---

 ## Tech Stack